Home

 Explore Game

-The creator chooses where the added activities should be placed on the canvas and can also choose between a set of backgrounds.
-The Panda avatar then move from step to step if the score criterias set by the creator is met and the creator can also choose if the path and steps should be visible before they are unlocked.
+Creators have full control over where activities are placed on the canvas and can choose from a selection of backgrounds.
+The Panda avatar progresses when the score criteria set by the creator are met.
+You can even decide whether the path and steps should be visible from the start or revealed only when unlocked.

 Illustration from the Puffy Ghost game.